 Local Policy Policy Target Indicator Trigger Level Performance Commentary VOE 10 Progress towards the TAN 8 target for onshore wind energy.
 The capacity of renewable energy developments (MW) (installed or permitted but not yet operational) inside the Strategic Search Area by type per annum (in collaboration with CCBC).
 Not achieving the target set out in TAN 8, National Energy Policy or PPW by 2015.
-GREEN Technical Advice Note 8 'Renewable Energy target 140MW'; Denbighshire County Council's total operational and consented capacity was 189.45MW on the 31/03/2015 (see DCC AMR 2015).
+Green Technical Advice Note 8 'Renewable Energy target 140MW'; Denbighshire County Council's total operational and consented capacity was 189.45MW on the 31/03/2015 (see DCC AMR 2015).
 VOE 10 Prepare and adopt Supplementary Planning Guidance regarding renewable energy.
 Preparation and adoption of SPG.
 Supplementary Planning Guidance not adopted by 2013.
-GREEN Supplementary planning guidance note (SPG) on renewable energy was adopted by the Council in April 2016.
+Green Supplementary planning guidance note (SPG) on renewable energy was adopted by the Council in April 2016.
 VOE 9 Increase the capacity of renewable energy developments in the County.
 Number and type of renewable and low carbon energy schemes permitted per annum.
 Less than 1 development per year over 3 consecutive years.
-GREEN The Council approved four applications for solar development and one application for hydro development.
+Green The Council approved twelve applications for solar development, one application included a micro wind turbine and source heat pump.